 If you wish to ask that a member of the Hartford Seminary faculty speak at your program, contact Susan Schoenberger, director of communications, at firstname.lastname@example.org or 860-509-9519.
-Faculty profiles are available at: http://www.hartsem.edu/faculty.
+Faculty profiles are available at this link.

-Areas of expertise: Islam and Christian-Muslim relations, Islam in the modern world, Interreligious dialogue, Islamism in Pakistan, Islamic Mysticism/Sufism
+Areas of expertise: Islam, Islamophobia, Christian-Muslim relations, Islam in the United States, Interreligious dialogue

-Omer Bajwa, Coordinator of Muslim Life, Yale University Chaplain’s Office, New Haven, CT
+Omer Bajwa, Director of Muslim Life, Yale University Chaplain’s Office, New Haven, CT